“There is no duty we so much underrate as the duty of being happy.” Robert Louis Stevenson

 You will have 3 ways to order:

 - In person using the method used to order the first 250,000 pizzas we made.
 Fill out a menu and bring it to the till.
 Order your drinks at that time as well.
-We will have inside seating for 35.
+We have indoor seating for 90.

 - Online at Riverstogo.com.
 This is a contact free method of ordering that can be used for takeout or outdoor dining.